 Grapefruit Pink and White – Citrus paradise

 The oil is cold pressed from the peel.
 It is a natural air disinfectant.
 Helps with: oily skin, tones congested skin and lightens skin.
 May aid hair growth.
-May be an anti- depressive.
+Maybe an anti- depressive.
 May increase potency of other drugs.
-Do not use with cholesterol inhibiting drugs.
-May be irritating to skin.
+Do not use with cholesterol-inhibiting drugs.
+May be irritating to the skin.
 Older oil that oxidizes may become phototoxic, so do not use on skin before going in the sun, or under a light, such as when tanning- may result in skin burning.

 Guaiacwood – Bulnesia sarmienti

 This oil is from the gum extract.
-It has a woody, amber like scent, used in perfumery.
-It is irritating to skin.
-Risk in pregnancy is unknown.
+It has a woody, amber-like scent, used in perfumery.
+It is irritating to the skin.
+The risk in pregnancy is unknown.
 Do not take internally.

 Gurjun Balsam – Diptercarpus jouordainii (Copaiba Wood)

 Traditionally used for inflamed skin.
 Some may find it calming to their nervous system.
 Avoid in pregnancy, do not take internally.

 Helichrysum italicum – also known as Immortelle